-The investment in a state of the art hydrotherapy pool with sensory lighting and sound system has ensured that St Rose’s remains a centre of excellence for children and young adults with physical and/or learning disabilities.
+The investment in a state of the art hydrotherapy pool with sensory lighting and sound system has ensured that St Rose’s and St Martin’s remains a centre of excellence for children and young adults with physical and/or learning disabilities.
 Aquatic therapy is led by the physiotherapy team who provide physiotherapy programmes, risk assessments, manual handling plans and training to other members of staff assisting in the delivery of this specialised service.
 The experienced physiotherapists have all had post graduate training in delivering neurological paediatric Aquatic therapy.

 The pool has been designed to ensure the comfort, safety and dignity of each user.
 Students can enter the pool directly from the changing rooms using the overhead hoisting.
 The water is kept at approximately 33 degrees which enables students to relax and maintain their body temperature.

 Students are able to change the multi-sensory lights by using floating switches giving them choices and control.
 There is also a jacuzzi providing a fun, stimulating element to a treatment session.
-The young people at St Rose’s all benefit from regular timetabled sessions in the warm water.
+The young people at St Rose’s and St Martin’s all benefit from regular timetabled sessions in the warm water.
 Parents are encouraged to come and watch a session, some choosing to come into the water to improve their confidence in handling their growing child in the water.

 Benefits of Aquatic Therapy are vast and we find that students really enjoy their increased independence and freedom from equipment.
 Techniques employed vary but may include using the Halliwick Concept.
 Aquatic Therapy is delivered with a high ratio of student to staff to ensure that our complex students receive the best care and opportunities to maximise their potential for independence.
 Programmes are developed by the physiotherapy team to work alongside their land based goals.